kauri-io/Content/3Box/3box-profile-hover.md

 One of the biggest frictions with onboarding users to Web3 is overcoming a lot of the technical issues that are required by design from decentralized networks and one of them are public addresses which are represented by a 40 character hexadecimal hash which is very unappealing for users.

 This issue can be solved using profile hovers which instead of displaying a user's Ethereum address you can display a basic social identity, think of it like using ENS domains but more sociable.
-In this tutorial, we will expand on what 3Box offers and how to use profile hovers in React and HTML/CSS apps.
+In this tutorial, we expand on what 3Box offers and how to use the profile hovers it offers in React and HTML/CSS apps.

 ## Introducing the 3Box SDK and APIs

-3Box allows front-end web developers to keep user data on an open storage network instead of a centralized database server, browser localStorage, or the blockchain.
+3Box helps front-end web developers to keep user data on an open storage network instead of a centralized database server, browser localStorage, or the blockchain.
 With 3Box, developers are able to quickly build more secure, lightweight, and powerful applications.

-All the data is publicly available but only private data can be decrypted by the user given explicit permission.
+All the data is publicly available but only private data can be decrypted by the user giving explicit permission.

 3Box provides a JS SDK and various APIs.
 The profile hover uses the profiles API to get basic data of the user such as the name.